moeiscool/ffmpegTheEasyWay/README.md

   libswscale      4.
 6.100 /  4.
 6.100
   libswresample   2.
 7.100 /  2.
 7.100
   libpostproc    54.
 5.100 / 54.
 5.100
+Hardware acceleration methods:
+cuvid
 ```

-Files are mirrored from the @ShinobiCCTV S3 Bucket.
+Files are mirrored from https://cdn.shinobi.video.
 They were originally downloaded from https://johnvansickle.com/ffmpeg/